Tc2r1/Kotlin/Udacity/MarsRealEstate/README.md

 Because Retrofit does everything on a background thread, we can use the UI thread andd dont need any other threads.

 When using CoroutineScope/ Jobs in ViewModel, don't forget to cancel them in the OnClear Lifecycle.

+Built a bindingAdapter that takes the url from an xml attribute associated with an imageview and use glide to load the image